cloudfoundry/routing-release/README.md

   ./scripts/update
   ```

-### Running Unit Tests
+### Running Unit and Integration Tests

 #### In a Docker container

-* Run unit tests using the script provided.
-This script pulls a docker image
+* Run tests using the script provided.
+This script pulls a docker image and runs
-   and runs the unit tests in there, as some tests in Gorouter check things like
+  the tests within a container because integration tests require Linux specific
+  features.

+  Notice/warning: the script is called `run-unit-tests-in-docker` but it really
-   file descriptors and need to be run on a Linux machine.
+  runs unit *and* integration tests, that's why they need to run in a container.

   ```
   ./scripts/run-unit-tests-in-docker
   ```

-* If you'd like to run a specific component's unit tests in a Docker container,
+* If you'd like to run a specific component's tests in a Docker container,
   the `run-unit-tests` script also takes a package name as an argument:

   ```